Images Depict Mature Plants

 How to Care for Peperomia Hope Plants

-Before you buy a Peperomia Hope Plant, make sure to read about the recommended care instructions to keep this plant healthy and thriving.
+After you purchase your Peperomia Hope Plant, be sure to read the recommended care instructions to keep this plant healthy and thriving for years to come!

 How do I re-pot my Peperomia Hope Plant?

-We suggest re-potting your newly purchased Peperomia Hope into a container that is 2 to 4 inches wider in diameter, and 2-3 inches deeper than the container it is in currently.
-Use a well draining potting mix, and be sure not to disturb the roots when transplanting.
-We recommend adding a slow release fertilizer to the new potting mix before watering in.
-The most common cause of plant death after transplanting is planting the new plant to deep.
-That is why we do not recommend planting in a container any deeper than the soil line of the plant in the pot.
-If planted too deep, the stem of the plant will be covered with soil, retaining moisture and eventually rotting.
-Keep in mind that this new potting mix will retain more moisture than the previous container, so watering in the beginning should be less frequent.
+You can repot Peperomia Hope into a container that is 2 to 4 inches wider and 2-3 inches deeper than the container it arrived in.
+Use a well-draining potting mix, and be sure not to disturb the roots when transplanting.
+We recommend adding a slow-release fertilizer to the new potting mix before watering in.
+The most common cause of plant death after transplanting is planting the new plant too deep.
+If your Hope plant is placed too deep, the stem will be covered with soil, retaining moisture and eventually rotting.
+Keep in mind that this new potting mix will retain more moisture than the previous container, so watering, in the beginning, should be less frequent.